simonmichael/hledger/hledger/hledger.m4.md

 ### Auto postings

-"Automated postings" or "auto postings" are extra postings which get added automatically to transactions which match certain queries, defined by "auto posting rules", when you use the `--auto` flag.
+The `=` directive declares a rule for automatically adding temporary extra postings (visible in reports, not in the journal file) to all transactions matched by a certain query, when you use the `--auto` flag.

 Downsides: depending on generated data for your reports makes your financial data less portable, less future-proof,